TauConsortium/adad-nucseq-psen1/README.md

-# Single nucleus RNA sequencing & Spatial Transcriptomics analyses from brain tissue
+# Single nucleus & Spatial transcriptomics analyses
 Repository containing the computational code for the "Single Nucleus RNA Sequencing Demonstrates an Autosomal Dominant Alzheimer’s Disease Profile and Possible Mechanism of Disease Protection" manuscript by Almeida et al.

 Computational pipeline developed by:\